 A short bit of easily readable text!

-That’s nothing new, as you may have noticed by reading any website, social media platform or e-publication.
+That’s nothing new, as you may have noticed by reading any website, social media platform, or e-publication.
 But there’s more to a Bucket Brigade than that.
-Its other purpose is to keep the reader scrolling, even after they intended to stop.
+Its other purpose is to keep the reader scrolling, even after they intend to stop.

 Why is this important?

 Well, there are a few reasons.
 For one, you want to reduce bounce rates.
 This occurs when your page visitor hits the “back” button rather than continuing to other links on your site.

 Additionally, you want to increase session duration (i.e. time spent on your page).
 Doing so improves your site’s “stickiness” and search engine rankings.

 * Fun fact: the combination of these two factors is called “dwell time,”

 an integral aspect of SEO Sydney & analysis.

 Bucket Brigades are an optimal & compelling way to improve user engagement.

 Imagine it as leaving a trail of breadcrumbs for your readers to follow.
 You are not baiting them, just guiding them through subtle tactics.